 Associate Professor , Art History

-Concordia University Research Chair in Indigenous Art History and Community Engagement
+Tier 1 Concordia University Research Chair in Circumpolar Indigenous Arts, Art History

 Co-Director, Indigenous Futures Cluster, Milieux Institute for Arts, Culture and Technology, Hexagram-Concordia

 Director, Inuit Futures in Arts Leadership

 Special Advisor to the Provost, Advancing Indigenous Knowledges